 Natural gas heaters give off sufficient heat and require little maintenance.
 It is often more expensive than the others but cheaper to operate in the long run.

-The thing about natural gas heaters, though, is that you need to connect them to a gas line which can limit their portability.
+Natural gas heaters, though, require a connection to a gas line, which can limit their portability.
 Also, professional installation is necessary to ensure your natural gas heater works safely and effectively.

 ● Propane Heaters